 Community Food Share works with various local pantries and charities.
-They collect from donations, stores, and distributes food and consumable supplies to the needy as well as non-profit food pantries and meal programs throughout Boulder County, so this means they support those other local charity groups as well.
+They collect from donations, stores, and distributes food and consumable supplies to the needy.
+The center also works with non-profit food pantries and meal programs throughout Boulder County, so this means they support those other local charity groups as well.
 Call.
-303-652-3663
+303-652-3663.

 Good News Center - Provides free food for individuals and families in Boulder.
 (303) 678-9550

 Sister Carmen Community Center is a local pantry for the less fortunate. and is based in Lafayette.
 Call 303-665-4342.

 In addition to those options, several other food banks and pantries serve the region.
 They may have free food, Christmas meals, and maybe basic goods such as clothing.
 More on food pantries in Boulder.

 Nederland Community Presbyterian Church - The non-profit runs an emergency food pantry which is open to residents of western Boulder county.
 Nederland (303) 258-3579

 St. Thomas Food Bank - Two programs run include a free food package once a month to any individual or family in need, and the non-profit also distributes government food commodities on a monthly basis to those in need.
 Click here to learn more on food stamps.
 Call (303) 444-4159

 Emergency Family Assistance Association (EFAA) - Meets local residents emergency needs for short term help with food, rent and housing expenses, transportation costs, and utility bills.
 303-442-3042